pnp/powershell/documentation/Add-PnPPageSection.md

 PS> Add-PnPPageSection -Page $page -SectionTemplate OneColumn
 ```

-Adds a new one column section to the Client-Side page 'MyPage'
+Adds a new one column section to the page 'MyPage'

 ### EXAMPLE 4
 ```powershell